 DEGIRO Review 2026

 DEGIRO is one of the cheapest ways for EU investors to own real stocks and ETFs.
-Now part of BaFin-regulated flatexDEGIRO Bank, it charges a €1 handling fee on most trades and lets you buy its Core Selection ETFs commission-free — just the €1 handling fee — under a fair-use policy.
+Now part of BaFin-regulated flatexDEGIRO Bank, it charges a €1 handling fee on most trades and lets you buy its Core Selection ETFs commission-free — just the €1 handling fee.
 The costs to understand before you start are the 0.25% AutoFX currency-conversion mark-up and the €2.50 per-exchange, per-year connectivity fee.

 Disclosure: FeesWizard may earn a commission if you open an account through links on this page.
 This never affects our fee data or rankings — how we make money.